KaynNguyen101205/CI-CD-on-AWS/README.md

 - Drop screenshots into `docs/screenshots/` using the suggested names from `docs/metrics.md`.
 - After each successful Jenkins build copy the generated `metrics/image-size.csv` into the repo and append a short note in `docs/metrics.md`.
 - Include Terraform apply, Ansible playbook recaps, Jenkins pipeline, Docker Hub tags, app homepage, and locked-down security group in the screenshot set.
-- When updating docs keep the explanations in plain English (IELTS 6.5 level) so the story stays easy to read.